kevin-labtani/personal-doc/installations.md

 ## Visual Studio Code

-### installing visual studio code
+### Installing visual studio code

-install VS Code from the .deb on [the site](https://code.visualstudio.com/)
+Install VS Code from the .deb on [the site](https://code.visualstudio.com/)

 ### Set up

-1. turn Word Wrap on
+1. Turn Word Wrap on
-1. (optional) change tab size to 2 spaces
+1. (optional) Change tab size to 2 spaces
-1. install Solarized Color Theme extension
+1. Install Solarized Color Theme extension
-1. install Live Server extension
+1. Install Live Server extension
    open a html file and then right-click and choose _open with live server_
-1. install HTML CSS Support for Class and Id attribute completion
+1. Install HTML CSS Support for Class and Id attribute completion
-1. install Auto Rename Tag for auto renaming of the paired tag when you rename one of them
+1. Install Auto Rename Tag for auto renaming of the paired tag when you rename one of them
-1. install Prettier - Code formatter
+1. Install Prettier - Code formatter
    change settings > _format on save_ to enable
    search _prettier_ in settings to change the settings for the code formatter
-1. install indent-rainbow for easier to see indentations
+1. Install indent-rainbow for easier to see indentations
-1. install Bracket Pair Colorizer 2 for colorized brackets pair
+1. Install Bracket Pair Colorizer 2 for colorized brackets pair
-1. install Code Spell Checker to help catch common spelling errors in code
+1. Install Code Spell Checker to help catch common spelling errors in code

 ### Basic commands

-1. multiple cursors with `ctrl + d` and `ctrl + shift + l`
+1. Multiple cursors with `ctrl + d` and `ctrl + shift + l`
-1. basic navigation `ctrl + home` to go to the beginning of the document, `ctrl + end` to go to the end
+1. Basic navigation `ctrl + home` to go to the beginning of the document, `ctrl + end` to go to the end
    `home` to go to the beginning of a line, `end` to go to to the end
-1. get into a line and use `alt + up or down` to move the line around the document
+1. Get into a line and use `alt + up or down` to move the line around the document
-1. get into a line and use `ctrl + c` to copy the line and then `ctrl + v` to paste it
+1. Get into a line and use `ctrl + c` to copy the line and then `ctrl + v` to paste it
 1. `ctrl + /` to add a comment, select text and then do `ctrl + /` to comment out a block, do it again to undo the comment
 1. `ctrl + shit + v` to pen a live preview for a .md file